Imperial Commercial College: 1772–1800, Moscow Period

 In 1772, Prokofi Akinfiyevich Demidov turned to Catherine II with a suggestion to open as part of the Moscow Foundling Home an "Educational School for Children from Merchant Families for Commerce."
 A regular donor to the Foundling home, he donated 205,000 rubles for education of merchant children.

 Head of the Foundling Home Ivan Betskoy was tasked with developing the curriculum.
 The top priority was given to shaping students' personalities while obtaining knowledge of commerce came second.
 On 6 December 1772 the plan was approved, marking the founding date of the school.

 Every three years the school accepted six-year-old boys who stayed there till they were of age at 20–21 years old.
 Education was free.
 Graduation certificates were given only to those who'd completed to the entire course.
 At first finding enough students was a challenge, since only merchants' children were accepted.
 Merchants considered it unprofitable to send away their children for 15 years when could have spent that time teaching them at their own companies.

-Ivan Betskoi in 1773 sent to the school from St. Petersburg 17 boys, and the following year came three more.
+Ivan Betskoy in 1773 sent to the school from St. Petersburg 17 boys, and the following year came three more.
 Only seven out of twenty children were merchants, one was the son of a freedman of the peasant, the other were from the petty bourgeoisie.
 They were mostly orphans who lived with distant relatives.
 15 people have completed the course.

 Students were divided by age, and each group had its own set of classes with a different number of allocated hours: